albanie/mcnFasterRCNN/README.md

 ### Functionality

 There are scripts to evaluate models on the `pascal voc` and `ms coco` datasets (the scores produced by the pretrained models are listed on the [model page](http://www.robots.ox.ac.uk/~albanie/models.html#faster-rcnn-models)).
 Training code is also provided to reproudce the `pascal voc` experiments described in the paper.
+In addition, there is the option to train with "SSD-style" zoom augmentation to the improve performance of the model beyond the original baseline.

 ### Dependencies